icicel/efficient-turf-v2/README.md

 ## How to use

-The basic process consists of three steps, corresponding to the Turf class, the Conditions and Scenario classes, and the Solver classes.
+The basic process consists of three steps.
-First some common variables are defined, then problem-specific variables are added, and then the defined problem is solved.

-Note that forcing the user to pipeline the process like this (in particular, differentiating between common and problem-specific variables) was intentional.
-I wanted to be able to quickly create different problem variants based on the same underlying zone data, without having to reimport everything for every new problem variant.

 ### Create the baseline

-The baseline, the common variables, are stored in a Turf object.
+The baseline (common variables) is stored in a Turf object.
 The object only contains raw zone and connection information, and doesn't contain information such as the time limit or the start or end zone.
-This information will instead be given later on in the pipeline.
+That information will be given later.

 The Turf constructor takes four arguments.
 `kmlPath` is a path to a KML file that is assumed to have a format consistent with KMLs exported by the method above.
-`realZoneLayer`, `crossingLayer` and `connectionLayer` are simply the names of the relevant layers in that KML file.
+`realZoneLayer`, `crossingLayer` and `connectionLayer` are the names of the relevant layers in that KML file.
 The KML is scanned for zone and connection data, and the Turf API is accessed for zone points values.
+All this is stored in the Turf using Zone and Connection objects.

 ### Define the variant

-WIP
+A Conditions object is now created, which contains various problem-specific customization.
+The absolute minimum information that can be given is the start zone, the end zone, and the time limit.
+These are also the three arguments taken by the constructor.
+All other variables can be optionally changed/defined.

+- `speed` defines the simulated "Turfing speed", in m/min.
+  It is 60 by default.
+- `waitTime` defines how long to wait at every zone in minutes, a.k.a. the time it takes to take the zone.
+  It is 1 by default.
+- `username` is your username.
+  It is used to take zone ownership into account when calculating how many points they are worth.
+- `infiniteRounds` is a bool which defines if zone point calculation should ignore the fact that zone ownership is reset at the end of every round.
+- `blacklist` is the names of all zones that should be ignored completely, including connections to and from them.
+- `whitelist` is the same as `blacklist`, but every zone that ISN'T in it is ignored (unless the array is null, of course).
+- `priority` is the names of zones that must be visited.
+  Take care when using this; if too many zones are prioritized there may be no valid route to visit them all within the time limit.

 ### Solve the problem

+Lastly, a Scenario is created from the Turf object and the Conditions.
+This represents the complete problem that needs solving.
+To emphasize the difference, Scenarios use Node and Link objects to store its zone information instead of Zones and Connections.
+It's the "final simplification" of the graph, in a way.

 WIP

+### Structural notes

+Forcing users to pipeline the process like this by adding the unnecessary Conditions/Scenario step was intentional.
+I wanted to be able to quickly create different problem variants based on the same underlying zone data, without having to reimport everything for every new problem variant.

 ## Implemented solvers